NewSoftwareCulture/Pure-JS/Project Board/README.md

-# Project board on vanilla JS
+# Project board on pure JS

 - Drag and drop